 The branch is closed Monday December 12 at 2 pm to Thursday December 15 for a renovation.
 Extended Access is not available.
 The branch is expected to reopen Thursday December 15, 4-8 pm.
 Thank you for your patience.

-The Where-to-Look is a major reference tool in Local History & Archives, and has been part of the Hamilton Public Library since the 1930s.
-This is a unique catalogue of subject index cards telling customers 'where to look' to find the information they are interested in researching.
+The Where-to-Look is a major reference tool in Local History and Archives, and has been part of the Hamilton Public Library since the 1930s.
+This is a unique catalogue of subject index cards telling members 'where to look' to find the information they are interested in researching.
 Library staff have indexed books, periodicals, newspapers, archives and many other sources since the original Where-to-Look was started.
 The information within is updated regularly, and currently contains more than 250,000 references to information concerning people, events, buildings, companies, churches, etc., all relating to Hamilton and the surrounding area.

 Born from practicality and necessity, Local History and Archives' "Where-to-Look" is an indispensable fixture of the department, connecting staff and members to what they need to find within Local History and Archives' collections.
 Visit Local History and Archives today, and staff will happily show you how to use it in your own research.